 Skip to main content

-Determining whether you need to see an osteopath involves assessing your symptoms and considering the type of care we provide.
-Osteopaths specialise in treating musculoskeletal issues, including joint and muscle pain.
-Here are five steps to help you decide if you may benefit from seeing an osteopath:
+Osteopaths specialise in treating musculoskeletal issues, including joint and muscle pain listed above.
+If you’re considering treatment here are five additional steps to help you decide if you may benefit from seeing an osteopath:

 1. Identify Your Symptoms: